Altinn/altinn-studio-docs/content/app/development/logic/dataprocessing/_index.en.md

 1. Create a class that implements the `IDataProcessor` interface found in the `Altinn.App.Core.Features.DataProcessing` namespace.
     You can name and place the file in any folder you like within your project, but we suggest you use meaningful namespaces like in any other .Net project.
-    Example on code from app that processes and populates different data while saving.
+    Example code from app that processes and populates different data while saving.
     ```C#
     public async Task<bool> ProcessDataWrite(
         Instance instance, Guid? dataId, object data)